greencardigan/TC4-shield/util/EEPROM/README.txt

 README.txt for /svn/applications/util/EEPROM

-Sketches in this folder can be used to intialize, read, or test the 64K EEPROM on the TC4 shield.
+Sketches in this folder can be used to initialize, read, or test the 64K EEPROM on the TC4 shield.

 Many applications for the TC4 expect to find calibration information